elkingarcia11/aqua/README.md

 ## Acknowledgments

-I would like to acknowledge Hotels.com and Bookings.com which this application was inspired by.
+I would like to acknowledge Hotels.com and Bookings.com, which inspired this application.